epicodus-classroom/dei-curriculum/dei-talks/3_recognizing_privilege.md

 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
-On some weeks, you will be expected to read a short lesson about that course section's DEI topic.
-Then, in the next class session, your instructor will lead a standup on that topic.

-This week, we'll discuss why DEI efforts are so important in the tech industry - and elsewhere.
+This week, we'll learn about why DEI efforts are so important in the tech industry - and elsewhere.

 ## Equity Versus Equality